digitalcytometry/cytospace/README.md

 This file contains a log of CytoSPACE run parameters and running time.
 </details>

-## Example datasets for running CytoSPACE
+## Example dataset for running CytoSPACE

 <details><summary>Expand section</summary>